cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Edgar, your communications and movement teacher came in the door.
 Both of them turned to him.
 He put his finger on his mouth and told them to keep playing.
-He went to Sigur, stood close to him and laid his hand on his shoulder.
+He went to Sigur, stood close to him, and laid his hand on his shoulder.

 Sigur: "Is there anything blatant coming?"